wenlzhang/obsidian-todoist-context-bridge/README.md

    - Keys must be valid Dataview inline field names
    - Date format must follow the YYYY-MM-DD pattern
    - Time format (optional) must follow THH:mm pattern

-## The Story Behind This Plugin

-This plugin emerged from a specific need: highlighting and tracking important tasks while maintaining their rich context.
-As an Obsidian user who relies on Todoist for task management, I found that not every task in my notes needed to be in Todoist - only the significant ones that required focused attention and tracking.

-### The Problem

-While Obsidian excels at capturing tasks within their full context (in notes, projects, or thinking processes), these tasks can get lost among countless other notes and ideas.
-Todoist, on the other hand, excels at highlighting and tracking important tasks, but lacks the rich context in which these tasks were created.

-### The Solution

-This plugin bridges this gap by:

-1. Allowing you to selectively sync important tasks to Todoist
-2. Maintaining strong links back to the original Obsidian context
-3. Creating a reliable redundancy system - tasks exist both in your notes and your task manager
-4. Keeping your task management system focused on what truly matters

 ## Design Philosophy